 A patient attends the screening visit.
 After she is seen by the doctor, blood samples are taken.
 She is assessed for treatment readiness and told to return to the clinic for treatment readiness classes.

 1. What blood tests are done at the screening visit?

 A CD4 count is done if this has not already been checked.
 Additional blood tests are done depending on the drugs to be used:

-- an Hb (haemoglobin) test and differential white count or full blood count for AZT
+- A Hb (haemoglobin) test or full blood count for AZT

 2. When are patients ‘treatment ready’?

 When they are willing to accept that treatment is for life and excellent adherence is the key to successful treatment.
 They must understand how to take their medication correctly and know what side effects to expect.
 They should also be able to attend clinic regularly, have preferably disclosed their HIV status and have good home support.

 3. Who decides when a patient is ready to start treatment?

 The multidisciplinary team.
 The decision should not be taken by the doctor alone.